Moonstroke/cyano/README.md

 (dimensions, state of cells and sometimes rulestring).
 These file can come in two distinct formats, *plain text* and *RLE* (run-length encoding).

+The format of the input file can be specified with the `-F` command-line option.
+If the format is not specified, the program will try to guess the format.
+First from its name: if it ends with `.rle`, the RLE format is assumed;
+on the contrary if it ends with `.cells`, the plain text format is assumed instead.
+Otherwise, the program tries to interpret the contents of the input file as RLE, then if it does not matches as plain text, before failing.

+The option `-F` can also be used to override the format that would be guessed from the file name or contents, although it is not advised to name grid pattern files with a non-matching extension.

 The input file can be in either format, but the output file will always be generated in plain-text format.